×

 Compliance Training

-Structured programs that ensure employees meet regulatory and organizational standards.
+Structured programs that ensure court staff meet regulatory and organizational standards.

 Example:

-Compliance training covers open court policies, privacy obligations, and accommodation requirements.
+Reduce audit, safety, and policy risk while protecting case flow and record accuracy.
 The module uses straightforward language and site photographs to illustrate guidelines on access, handling of sealed records, media protocols, and accommodations.
 Completion requires an electronic attestation recorded for audit purposes.

 Situational Simulations